 It's entirely possible.

-However, it's important to point out that the Vaccines for Children program has literally nothing to do with the vaccine court.
+But, however, it's important to point out that the Vaccines for Children program has literally nothing to do with the vaccine court.

 Also, fun fact, Wayne Allen Root is a con man who wrote a book in 1989 about how to make money betting on sports and followed it up with books in 2004 and 2008 about how to win money and all sorts of gambling.

-He's since endorsed every horseshit conspiracy, from the Seth Rich bullshit to the Nazis at Charlottesville being paid actors and all that stuff.
+He's since endorsed every horseshit conspiracy from the Seth Rich bullshit to the Nazis at Charlottesville being paid actors and all that stuff.

-He also recently claimed that Mueller's investigation into Trump is only happening because Mueller has a small dick, and he's jealous of Trump's very large dick.
+He also recently claimed that Mueller's investigation into Trump is only happening because Mueller has a small dick and he's jealous of Trump's very large dick.

-So what Alex is reading off of here and his whole information is this Wayne Allen Root tweet that links to the CDC page for the Vaccines for Children program, which isn't the vaccine court issue at all.
+So what Alex is reading off of here in his whole information is this Wayne Allen Root tweet that links to the CDC page for the Vaccines for Children program, which isn't the vaccine court issue at all.

-The vaccine court that Alex is talking about, or the National Vaccine Injury Compensation Program, was created under the umbrella of the Department of Health and Human Services, the same department that contains the CDC but isn't run by the CDC.
+The vaccine court that Alex is talking about, or the National Vaccine Injury Compensation Program, was created under the umbrella of the Department of Health and Human Services, the same department that contains the CDC, but isn't run by the CDC.

-Government departments are often pretty rangy in terms of their operations, and just because two things are in the same department and both have to do with vaccines doesn't mean they're run by the same people.
+And just because two things are in the same department and both have to do with vaccines, doesn't mean they're run by the same people.

-I can find zero evidence that Dr. Messonnier's involvement in the vaccine court is real, and even if she were involved, I can find zero reason to care.
+I can find zero evidence that Dr. Massonier's involvement in the vaccine court is real.

 As we've discussed already, the vaccine courts were not established to be a secret way to sweep dangers of vaccines under the rug and hide them from public scrutiny.